 Alternatively, she still loves Zordon in her own warped and twisted way; he is after all the only other remaining member of her team.
 She thought killing Billy would earn Zordon's respect.

 Some characters and equipment names sound very cheesy and ridiculous, like Goldar, Rita Repulsa, Zordon, Power Coin or Zords, but everyone uses them seriously.
 Why?
 Well, all of those names are of alien technology or characters.
 It's likely that the real names in their original languages, likely Eltarian since Zordon and Rita are from Eltar, have no equivalent yet in any human language, so Alpha 5 and Zordon come up with something that is roughly on the same level as Google Translate.
-Also, it's possible that "Rita Repulsa" or "Goldar" are just the best approximation of their names the Rangers can understand due to not being used to hear alien languages.
+Also, it's possible that "Rita Repulsa" or "Goldar" are just the best approximation of their names the Rangers can understand due to not being used to hearing alien languages.

 Or the names are perfectly normal or less on-the-nose in their native language and coincidentally ridiculous in English, ala Sinestro.
-Or for a more literally down-to-Earth example, how fahkel is a Russian for torch.
+Or for a more literally down-to-Earth example, how fahkel is a Russian word for torch.

 This applies to Rita's Cloud Cuckoo Lander behavior as well.
 She's an alien who's been frozen for sixty-five million years with nothing but the power coin and her own corrupt thoughts for company, so of course she's obsessed with reviving her army and her most powerful warrior, and it only makes sense that she treats the Zeo Crystal's location as a revered location, regardless of what actually happens to be there.